roberto23eg/CSIS4260_A2/readme.md

 ### Part 2: Text Analysis

 For the second part I used nltk for the sentiment analysis and transformers for the summarization.
 I choosed those tools because they seem easier to use and gave me good results, also they work well with news.

+### Dashboard

+I have created a Dashboard using Streamlit, it can be found in this link: https://roberto23eg-csis4260-a2-app-sn7u1f.streamlit.app